Text by CLOT Magazine

 Malik: The creative journey began with a deep immersion into the track itself.
 I spent time internalizing the intricate layers of the music, allowing its rhythm, pace, and mood to inform the visual narrative.
 The core idea was to create a visual experience that would complement the track and enhance the listener’s emotional and sensory connection to it.

 Drawing inspiration from the likes of visionary digital artists such as Refik Anadol and Quayola, I wanted to push the boundaries of traditional music video aesthetics.
 I was particularly drawn to their use of AI to create immersive and fluid visual experiences.
 Their work, along with the pulsating energy of techno culture, heavily influenced the direction I took.

-My intention was to visually echo the track’s narrative, its highs and lows, its frenetic energy, and its quieter moments.
+I intended to visually echo the track’s narrative, highs and lows, frenetic energy, and quieter moments.
 For instance, rapid, swirling visuals accompany intense, high-tempo sections, while slower, smoother movements sync with calmer parts of the track.

 Overall, the video aims to serve as a dynamic, visual counterpart to the track, enhancing the listener’s experience by providing a tangible representation of the music’s ebb and flow.
 It explores how technology can be harnessed to augment our music experience and create a multidimensional sensory journey.

 What does using AI bring to your creativity?
 And What have been your main findings while working with AI technology? ie, what would be your “favourite” side and the most challenging one?

 Malik: AI is not just a tool but an active collaborator in the creative process.
 It brings a unique dynamism and unpredictability that can push the boundaries of what’s possible.
 It allows me to experiment, iterate, and rapidly explore new forms and structures, which would be time-consuming or even impossible with traditional methods.